Nic30/hdlConvertor/README.md

 ### License

 License in top folder applies to this project only.
-In this repository there are also grammars (.g4 files - BSD 3, GPL-3, GPL).
+In this repository there are also ANTLR4 grammars (.g4 files - BSD 3, GPL-3, GPL, however they are not present in installation).